 In addition, the penetration of EV charging is high in commercial spaces as compared to residential ones.
 Long-distance trips would benefit from ultra-fast charging capabilities made possible by public charging infrastructure.
 However, EV chargers for residential spaces offer significant growth potential as they are affordable and more convenient for charging electric vehicles as compared to commercial charging stations.

-The Australia Electric Vehicle (EV) Charging industry includes several market players such as Kempower, Ocular Charging, Autel, Schneider Electric, Siemens, Tesla, ABB, Delta, Evnex, Wallbox, Tritium, Eaton, Charge Amps, Bosch, ClipperCreek.
+The Australia Electric Vehicle (EV) Charging industry includes several market players such as Kempower, Ocular Charging, Autel, Schneider Electric, Siemens, Tesla, ABB, Delta, Evnex, Wallbox, Tritium, Eaton, Charge Amps, Bosch, ClipperCreek and others.

 AC Chargers